-A spicy tropical Pineapple Strawberry Moscow Mule version of the classic!
+A spicy tropical Pineapple Strawberry Moscow Mule version of a great pineapple cocktail!
 Cheers!

 We love a good Moscow Mule, so with National Moscow Mule day upon us, what better way to celebrate then a Moscow Mule?
-We couldn’t celebrate with just a plain old Moscow Mule, of course!
+Of course, we couldn’t celebrate with just a plain old Moscow Mule!
 We decided to spice things up a bit with our Spicy Pineapple Strawberry Moscow Mule!
-Spicy and fruity, this Spicy Pineapple Strawberry Moscow Mule is just the thing you need to spice up your party!
+Spicy and fruity, this Spicy Pineapple Strawberry Moscow Mule is just the thing you need to spice up a party!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.